 - To understand the basic working principle of off road vehicle. - To know the transmission and power train arrangements of dozers. - To understand the working process of agricultural tractors. - To have knowledge about trucks and graders.

-MODULE I CLASSIFICATION AND REQUIREMENTS OF OFF ROAD VEHICLES
+MODULE I CLASSIFICATION AND REQUIREMENTS OF OFF ROAD 8 VEHICLES

 Power plants, chassis and transmission, Multiaxle vehicles.
-Auxiliary transmission, compound transmission, twin & triple countershaft transmissions and planetary transmission, Final drives.

-MODULE II LAND CLEARING MACHINES AND BULLDOZER 6
+MODULE II LAND CLEARING MACHINES 6